diehlpk/diehlpk.github.io/_posts/blog/2020-11-18-compiling-hpx-rostam.md

 ### Check for the default modules

-On most clusters the [module](https://linux.die.net/man/1/module) command is used to manage different compilers and libaries.
+On most clusters the [module](https://linux.die.net/man/1/module) command is used to manage different compilers and libraries.
 On rostam default modules are loaded which are the versions of compilers and libraries, we know HPX compiles with.
 We run the command

 {% highlight bash %}